GrahamDumpleton-abandoned/powershift/README.md

 oc get dc myapp -o json | python script.py | oc replace -f -
 ```

-Note that all attribute and parameter names used snake case and not camel case.
+Note that all attribute and parameter names use snake case and not camel case.

 ## Calling the OpenShift REST API